leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Functional Specifications.md

 ### Selected location

-The fresco will be placed about 1m from the back wall of the library, to leave the sockets accessible.
+The fresco will be placed on top of a planck which will be on the power sockets, to prevent the fall of the rubik's cubes, a plaxiglass panel will be place in front of the cubes, it will block the cube and will prevent the need of cleaning the cubes.

 We had thought of 3 other places to place it:

-- above the sockets, but we were worried that the fresco would fall easily and that the weight of the fresco might damage the sockets,
+- About 1 meter from the sockets, this requires a structure to support the rubik's cube and the plugs won't be accessible,
 - above the sockets on a plank, this requires drilling holes in the wall or fixing with glue against the wall, which will damage it.
 - against the windows, but we wanted to avoid obstructing the luminosity to keep natural light in the room.
 - in the very middle of the room, but this would make the library unusable.